Every reader of the Book of Mormon stumbles upon--and over--the following verse from Alma:

 Still, who can say?

 In the view of this writer, it does not aid understanding to pinpoint the moment of error or confusion, or to ask whether it was Helaman, Ammoron, Mormon, or Joseph Smith who supplied correction or clarification to an original text.
-Answer: all of the above.
+Answer: It was all of the above.
 Better to see transmission, including translation, as a continuum embracing Alma, Mormon, Joseph Smith, and the Modern Reader, all of whom make up an integral part in the on-going understanding of a place in Scripture.
 Alma-Mormon-Joseph-Reader make up one chain of both transmission and interaction: We shake hands with all the Prophets as we continue their work of understanding and applying God's word.
+Many wonder how Joseph Smith translated Alma or even the book of Abraham.
+The question to ask is How do you read it?
 If the Reader, in the continuing effort of transmission, struggles with a particular phrase; so, we must suppose, did Alma, Mormon, Joseph Smith.

 Egyptian or Hebrew?
 Answer: Both.